openforcefield/qca-dataset-submission/submissions/2024-09-06-OpenFF-NAGL2-ESP-Timing-Benchmark-v1.0/README.md

 # OpenFF NAGL2 ESP Timing Benchmark v1.0

 ## Description
 A dataset of 1005 molecules, sub-sampled from the [OpenFF multi-Br ESP Fragment Conformers v1.1](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2023-11-30-OpenFF-multi-Br-ESP-Fragment-Conformers-v1.1-single-point), the [OpenFF Iodine Fragment Opt v1.0](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2024-09-10-OpenFF-Iodine-Fragment-Opt-v1.0), and the [OpenFF ESP Fragment Conformers v1.0](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2022-01-16-OpenFF-ESP-Fragment-Conformers-v1.0) datasets.
+Calculated at the PBE0/def2-TZVPPD level of theory

 Sub-sampling was done in `subsample_esp_ds.ipynb` by selecting 945 conformers at random from the ESP Fragment dataset, 53 from the I fragment dataset, and 11 from the multi-Br dataset.